ibm-cloud-docs/secure-enterprise/project-responsibilities.md

 | Back up project data| {{site.data.keyword.IBM_notm}} performs regular electronic backups of project data with Recovery Time Objective (RTO) and Recovery Point Objective (RPO) of hours as documented in the [{{site.data.keyword.IBM_notm}} Disaster Recovery Plan](/docs/overview?topic=overview-zero-downtime#disaster-recovery). | Customers are not responsible for backups for data stored by projects.
 However, customers can use project data via API, CLI, or by downloading the project.json from the UI and as a backup. |
 | Restore project data| {{site.data.keyword.IBM_notm}} automatically restores project data from backups in case of a data loss event. | Customers can retrieve project data via API, CLI, or by downloading the project.json from the UI |
 {: row-headers}
-{: caption="Table 5.
-Responsibilites for disaster recovery" caption-side="bottom"}
+{: caption="Responsibilites for disaster recovery" caption-side="bottom"}
 {: summary="The first column describes the task that the customer or IBM might be responsibility for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}